Wilderness and Winelands

 Luxury lodging, luscious libations

-South Africa prides itself on its many spectacular and varied worlds, from Cape Town’s urban verve to wild, sun-lit dominions like the famed Sabi Sand Private Reserve, to pastoral (and culinary and oenophilic) masterpieces like the sublime Cape Winelands.
+South Africa prides itself on its many spectacular and varied worlds, from Cape Town’s urban verve to wild, sun-lit dominions like the famed Sabi Sand Private Reserve, to pastoral (and culinary and oenophilic) masterpieces like the sublime Cape Winelands and the whole Cape province, one of only five places in the world with a true Mediterranean climate.

 Wilderness and Winelands pays superbly paced tribute to those worlds in a mere but bountiful 12 days.
 We begin at one of the newest of Sir Richard Branson’s thrilling African creations, Ulusaba Safari Lodge in the Sabi Sand.
 Then we’re off to an idyl at Branson’s Mont Rochelle, in the heart of the cheery and pacifying Winelands.
 We end in a jazzy upbeat at Cape Town’s glamorous One&Only, named Africa’s number one hotel in a recent Condé Nast Traveler Reader’s Choice poll.